 Formal disciplinary action shall be instituted against a student after it is determined that sanctions are an appropriate response to a violation of College policies, rules, or other directives.
-Sanctions outlined below may be imposed upon a student by John A. Logan College only as may be applied, if appropriate.
+Sanctions outlined below may be imposed upon a student by John A. Logan College only as stipulated by this code, and combinations of sanctions may be applied, if appropriate.
 Failure to comply with the terms of any sanction may lead to more serious sanctions.